mabiesen/My_Site_OLD_NO_RAILS/README.md

 Update 1/6/2017:
 * Learned how to download backups from Cpanel and upload whole directories to Github.
 BIG TIMESAVER!!!
 Additionally, retains file structure.
 There is an option to overwrite files on Cpanel, I am probably able to upload whole directores to Cpanel but I have not tried.
 * Altered file structure (again) unnecessarily to accomodate backups(cpanel offers three backup links, I clicked the wrong one the first time and the only folders backed up were CGI and Pages, folders that were created by Cpanel.
 I was lead to believe all pages must be located in the Pages folder, I was wrong)
 * Notes and Pics are removed from top navigation to accomodate mobile users.
-Projects changed to Project to accomodate mobile users as well, but this seems like bad tactic; to look into alternative solution.
+Projects changed to Project to accomodate mobile users as well, but this seems like bad tactic; to look into alternative solution shrinking 'button' width.
 Additionally, altered the structure of the Portfolio page to accomodate mobile users:  the text boxes now disappear on click and prompt users to click project links.
 * Altered footer to remove tribute to W3 as W3 does not require credit.
 Also removed back button as its unlikely to be used, added email address.
 * **I really want a page display/test PHP ability with a database.
 Used PHP before, but not in conjunction with database.
-Maybe this will be my notes page or contact page.**
+Maybe this will be my contacts page or potentially a Reddit challenge page(pull in reddit challenges with PHP, provide solutions on same page.
+Info logged to and recalled from database.
+Would want password for entries and control over input to format as code without risking html integrity.
+Could potentially use xml solution seen on Apache getting started page.)**

 Update 1/5/2017:
 * Added button to allow direct viewing of resume pdf on resume page